jbwilhite/the-challenge-downloader/README.md

 ```

 ### Canadian URLs
 For some reason the canadian urls don't get the proper audio using the default settings (mp4).
-Use the `-flv` option instead.
+Use the `--flv` option instead.
 ``` bash
 ./dl.rb --flv 19
 ```